Double Higgs Boson Production via Photon Fusion at Muon Colliders within the Triplet Higgs Model

 to transform the fields into their mass eigenstates, a total of six physical Higgs states ($A^0,H^0,H^{\pm},H^{\pm\pm}$), in addition to the Standard Model Higgs boson ($h^0$), as well as three massless Goldstone bosons ($G^0,G^{\pm}$) which acquire the role of the longitudinal components of the $Z^0$ and $W^{\pm}$ bosons, emerge within the model.
 Here the mixing angles are given by $\tan{\beta}=\sqrt{2}\tan{\beta^{'}}=2v_\Delta/v_\Phi$.
 The physical masses of the doubly charged and singly charged Higgs boson are expressed as,

-The CP-even Higgs bosons, which correspond to the mass eigenstates resulting from the mixing of the doublet scalar field ($\phi$) and the triplet scalar field ($\Delta$) as shown in the Eq.~(\ref{rot1}), have mass eigenvalues determined by the following expressions:
+The \textit{CP}-even Higgs bosons, which correspond to the mass eigenstates resulting from the mixing of the doublet scalar field ($\phi$) and the triplet scalar field ($\Delta$) as shown in the Eq.~(\ref{rot1}), have mass eigenvalues determined by the following expressions:

 The following coefficients $\mathcal{K}_{1}$, $\mathcal{K}_{2}$, and $\mathcal{K}_{3}$ are defined as follows:

 Similarly, the emergence of the pseudo scalar $A^0$ is attributed to the mixing between the fields $\chi$ and $\eta$, and its mass is determined by the expression: